hmatuschek/qdmr/README.md

 This should create a new directory named `qdmr`.
 Enter this directory, create and enter a build-directory and configure the build with
 ```
-cd qdmr
+$ cd qdmr
-mkdir build
+$ mkdir build
-cd build
+$ cd build
-cmake .. -DMAKE_INSTALL_PREFIX=~/.local/
+$ cmake .. -DMAKE_INSTALL_PREFIX=~/.local/
 ```
-This configures the build to later install binaries in your home directory and not on the system.
+This configures the build to install the binaries in your home directory and not on the system.
 This has to be done only once.

-To build and install the sources run
+To build and install the binaries run
 ```
-make
+$ make
-make install
+$ make install
 ```

 ## License